2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Bowl of Pho at Pho Thin in Hanoi, Vietnam

-Pro Tip: If you really want to learn about the local cuisine, take a Hanoi Cooking Class, like we did!
-An all-around phenomenal experience, participants visit a local market, learn about pairing flavors and, together, cook a massive feast…and then eat it!
+Pro Tip: If you really want to learn about the local cuisine, take a Hanoi Cooking Class, like I did!
+An all-around phenomenal experience, participants visit a local market, learn about pairing flavors and, together, cook a massive feast!

 Day 6 – Transfer to Hoi An, Vietnam